-- Sign up for organised events or hostel socials where you’ll have buddies to walk with if you are concerned about being out alone.
+- Sign up for organised events or hostel socials.
+Then you’ll have buddies to walk with if you are concerned about being out alone.

 Is Koh Tao Safe for Families?

-- Rent a taxi (either cab or longtail boat) to visit beaches and bays that are out of walking distance from your accommodation.
+- Rent a taxi (either a cab or longtail boat) to visit beaches and bays that are within walking distance from your accommodation.
 This is much safer than trying to ride a rental scooter with children.

-- Pick a quiet resort away from the bars and nightlife to ensure your family is well slept and ready for exploration and fun every day.
+- Pick a quiet resort away from the bars and nightlife.
+Ensure that your family is well-slept and ready for exploration and fun every day.

 - Research the best daycare facilities, and only sign your kids up for activities with properly trained and qualified providers.